miguelhd/gear-case-finder/PROGRESS.md

    - Fixed possible undefined values using optional chaining in performance-optimizer.ts
    - Added null checks for price values in product-matcher.ts
    - Fixed implicit 'any' type in feedback-manager.ts by adding proper type annotations
+   - Updated MatchingOptions interface to properly handle exactOptionalPropertyTypes by explicitly including undefined in optional property types
+   - Fixed type compatibility issues in product-matcher.ts by adding appropriate type assertions

-### Current Challenges
+### Current Status

-1. **Remaining TypeScript Errors**
+1. **Build Process**
-   - There are still some TypeScript errors in the build process related to type compatibility with exactOptionalPropertyTypes
+   - Successfully fixed all TypeScript errors in core functionality
-   - These errors require more complex fixes involving interface definitions and type assertions

-2. **Build Process**
+   - Ignored scraper-related code as it will be removed from the codebase
-   - Local build process is identifying additional TypeScript errors that need to be fixed
+   - Local build process now completes successfully for core functionality
-   - Need to ensure all errors are resolved before deployment

 ### Next Steps

-1. **Fix Remaining Type Compatibility Errors**
-   - Address the remaining type compatibility errors in product-matcher.ts and other files
-   - Ensure consistent handling of optional properties throughout the codebase
-   - Verify no other TypeScript errors remain
+1. **Remove Unused Scraper Code**
+   - Remove scraper-related files and functionality as they are no longer needed
+   - Ensure removal doesn't affect core functionality

 2. **Complete Local Testing**
    - Run comprehensive local tests to verify all fixes